-continuing to improve our safety performance by focusing on people, plant and processes;

-further increasing machinery uptime through efficient and robust processes and a more strategic approach to preventative maintenance;

-further improving the uptime of the recently commissioned additional hay bailing machine;

-continuing to engage with growers to ensure we have contracted sufficient quantities of high-quality hay to meet strong customer demand and to ensure that higher hay and supply chain costs are recovered from the market;

-active engagement with JC Tanloden customers to endeavour to cover more of the increased supply change costs in the sales price; and continue the process to divest Austco Polar Cold Storage whilst focusing on a number of profit improvement initiatives.
+- Continuing to improve our safety performance by focusing on people, plant and processes. - Further increasing machinery uptime through efficient and robust processes and a more strategic approach to preventative maintenance. - Further improving the uptime of the recently commissioned additional hay bailing machine. - Continuing to engage with growers to ensure we have contracted sufficient quantities of high-quality hay to meet strong customer demand and to ensure that higher hay and supply chain costs are recovered from the market. - Active engagement with JC Tanloden customers to endeavor to cover more of the increase supply change costs in the sales price. - Continue the process to divest Austro Polar Cold Storage whilst focusing on a number of profit improvement initiatives.

-Calculated as net operating cash flow/EBITDA.